• CONNECT WITH A FINANCIAL PLANNER » CONTACT US | CALL: 1-323-905-4380 |

 Video of Financial Advisor LA David Rae on CBS News – discussing tax deductions you may be missing, including tax deductions for volunteers.

-Let’s be real if you tried to deduct 10s of thousands of dollars in vet bills, the IRS may think you are crazy.
+Let’s be real: if you try to deduct 10s of thousands of dollars in vet bills, the IRS may think you are crazy.
 Oh, and they won’t think you are eligible for those claimed deductions.
 On the flip side, if Kliche were to spend that much out of pocket as part of her charity work, she could legitimately deduct those expenses from her taxes.

 While your volunteering may not rack up this much expense, you may still be entitled to some deduction.
 Here are a few things to consider.